remotivelabs/remotivelabs-samples/integrations/android-vhal/grpc-service/README.md

 ```
 Dicslaimer: VHAL crashes when the grpc-service is closed.
 I've tried to close the socker properly but it didn't help.
 Can'f find a way on how to fix this from the socket client, probably we need to patch VHAL to make it behave nice.

+In your pixel you can now start KITCHEN SINK and navigate to PROPERY TEST and select relevant signals such as `PERF_STEERING_ANGLE` or `PERF_VEHICLE_SPEED`

 ## Reflections/inspirations